 Vasectomy $1,550 (or less!)

-If your family is complete and you’re looking for a permanent, cost-effective method of birth control, call to schedule a vasectomy consultation today.
+If your family is complete and you’re looking for a permanent, cost-effective form of birth control, a vasectomy may be the right choice.